 Crying’ Ryan, on the other hand, needs all of your patience.
-Sometimes his problems are reasonable; other times they aren’t.
-Move your conversation off social media as soon as possible and address the concerns either by email or over the phone.
+Sometimes his problems are reasonable.
+Other times they aren’t.
+Move your conversation off social media as soon as possible.
+Address the concerns either by email or over the phone.
 No matter what is said, your anger or frustration must always remain in check.
 Ryan is often vocal, and if you settle things amicably, he’ll probably put in a good word about you to others.

 This is the best way to stop Opportune Oliver in his tracks.
 Whether you do it directly on a comment thread or in a private message or email, you have now put the power in the customer’s hands and you can gauge how you should respond.

 Oliver’s plan is to keep asking for more so he’ll keep pushing you to see how far you’ll go.
 Rather than letting him go off, ask “What can I do to make things right?”
-This should stem the flow of complaints for the most part, and you’ll see if Oliver is really looking for a solution.
+This should stem the flow of complaints for the most part.
+You’ll see if Oliver is really looking for a solution.

 If Oliver gives a reasonable answer, by all means answer his request.
 If you cannot, explain why.
 Chances are his request is for something free, which is probably beyond the scope of the complaint.
 Offer to message him or her privately to talk about how you can work things out on a more private platform.

 Still feeling nervous about what to say to a complaining customer?
 Here are a few things to avoid when addressing complaints: